 - 1/2 table spoon vanilla

-- Sweeten the milk, add salt, vanilla, rum, and nutmeg to the mixture, and then add beaten eggs.
-It should taste like egg nog.
-Adjust sweetness and flavor to your palate.
+- Sweeten the milk, add the salt, vanilla, rum, and nutmeg to the mixture, and then add beaten eggs.
+It should taste like eggnog.
+Adjust the sweetness and flavor to suit your palate.

 - Bake at 350 degrees Fahrenheit for about an hour until golden brown.

-- Insert a knife in the pudding if the knife comes out clean then it's done.
+- Insert a knife in the pudding.
+If the knife comes out clean, it's done.

 Serve hot or chilled.
-Also whipped cream, ice cream, syrups, cream cheese, icing, nuts or other toppings will complement this dessert well.
+Whipped cream, ice cream, syrups, cream cheese, icing, nuts, or other toppings will complement this dessert well.
 I suspect glazed peaches would also be an excellent combination.
+Bôn Appetit!